Liz Smith (actress): Personal life and death

-Smith died on 24 December 2016 at her home in Worthing, West Sussex, shortly after her 95th birthday.
+Tributes

 Shane Allen, controller of BBC comedy commissioning, said that Smith had "brilliantly captured the grandparent in everyone's family" as Nana in The Royle Family.
 Mike Leigh said "She was a complete breath of fresh air... she was not your bog standard middle-aged actress."
 The final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to her and also three other deceased Dibley cast members (John Bluthal, Emma Chambers and Roger Lloyd-Pack).

+In 2025, Smith appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.